Skip to content

 Tip

-Some thick double-sided sticky tape and zip ties can be used to secure the I/O Interface to the electroncs frame inside the BlueROV2.
+Some thick double-sided sticky tape and zip ties can be used to secure the I/O Interface to the electronics frame inside the BlueROV2.

 Reassemble BlueROV2 electronics enclosure